Michaela Watkins: Improv

 She became a regular performer at The Groundlings, where she was discovered by Saturday Night Live.
 Watkins said the appeal of sketch work is that she can write her own material.

-TV
+Television

 Saturday Night Live

 In November 2008, Watkins joined the cast of Saturday Night Live (SNL).
 Watkins said (at that time) that she was the oldest woman they ever hired.
 Watkins has since been surpassed by Leslie Jones, who was 47 when she joined SNL.
 Watkins made her first major appearance on the show as Arianna Huffington on the November 22nd Weekend Update.
-Watkins remained on SNL as a featured player throughout the rest of the 2008-2009 season, up to the season finale on May 16, 2009.
+Watkins remained on SNL as a featured player throughout the rest of the 2008–2009 season, up to the season finale on May 16, 2009.

-However, while SNL was on summer hiatus, the news broke in early September 2009 that Watkins, along with fellow castmate Casey Wilson, were both to be let go from the show and would not be returning for the 2009-10 season.
+However, while SNL was on summer hiatus, the news broke in early September 2009 that Watkins, along with fellow castmate Casey Wilson, were both to be let go from the show and would not be returning for the 2009–10 season.